koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ## Serverless in a Nutshell

-Defining Serverless is actually harder than one might think.
+Defining Serverless is harder than one might think.
 The name is rather unfortunate, as defining something by what it is _not_, seldom works.
 I'll try to define the Serverless approach by looking at something, that was missing until now.

 Let's talk about containers, yes - Docker.
 These are hyper-flexible, basically allowing you to do whatever you want.
 At least as long as it works with CGROUPS.
 There are _no_ fixed rules or binding principles that you have to follow, only sets of common or so-called best practices.
 Going into production with containers implies thinking about scaling, provisioning, security, monitoring, deployment and so on.
-In some projects teams opt to introduce [Kubernetes](https://kubernetes.io/), which in turn can prove very challenging.
+In some projects, teams opt to introduce [Kubernetes](https://kubernetes.io/), which in turn can prove very challenging.

-The [12 Factor App](https://12factor.net/) proves to be a rather useful guideline for cloud native applications.
+The [12 Factor App](https://12factor.net/) proves to be a rather useful guideline for cloud-native applications.
 This set of guidelines describes which rules an application should follow to be easily deployed into the cloud.
-It covers topics like configuration, logging and building among others.
-This is taken directly form their site:
+It covers topics like configuration, logging, and building among others.
+This is taken directly from their site:

 {% highlight text %}
 I. Codebase